nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/random_Hangman/README.md

 - - Inside the while loop, when word is found to contain an underscore or a space, random.choice(words) is used again to pick another random word from the list words.

 <br>

+- - 🧶  This process repeats until a word is selected that meets the condition of not containing underscores or spaces.